SuchindraKumar/EDA_Sweetviz/README.md

 ### Overall, Sweetviz is a powerful EDA tool that can save data analysts and data scientists significant amounts of time while providing highly informative visualizations and statistics for datasets.

-### For more Details please checkout Official Documentation:
+### For More Details Please Checkout Official Documentation:

 ```
 https://pypi.org/project/sweetviz/